hoganld/omarchy-fcitx-dresscode/README.md

 Have hex codes handy for six different colors:
 - primary text color
 - primary highlight color
+- secondary highlight color
+- selected text color (text color against the primary highlight)
 - background color
-- secondary text color (text color against the primary highlight)
-- secondary highlight color
 - icon color

 Have a look at the existing themes to get a feel for the palette scheme.
 I came up withe palette color names by studying the (beautiful) themes I found in the [Catppuccin Fcitx Themes](https://github.com/catppuccin/fcitx5) project, as well as the various theme files shipped with Omarchy.